Every time I told someone where I was headed, I got the same puzzled look.

 The Big Three

-There’s no shortage of beauty here, but three places stood out.
+There’s no shortage of beauty here, but this trio of places stood out:

 The only way to reach the gate is by foot, on a gentle 45-minute walk through the forest from the village of Hřensko.
 It’s a perfect trail for anyone who enjoys nature without needing to break a sweat — peaceful, scenic, and wonderfully quiet.